dialog-semiconductor/BLE_SDK6_examples/LPCCSE_92_Hibernation/description.md

 	#undef HIBERNATION_SYSRAM
 ```

-This would define the configuration of Hibernation mode to remap the address 0 to OTP while booting.
+This would define the configuration of Hibernation mode to remap the address 0 to ROM while booting.

 ![HIBERNATION_OTP](assets/cfg_hibernation_otp.png)